keyshade-xyz/keyshade/docs/getting-started/add-keyshade-to-your-project.md

 Once you run this, you would see the following output:
 ![output](../../blob/keyshade-run.png)

-As you can see, there are some additional logs stating that keyshade was succssfully set up.
+As you can see, there are some additional logs stating that keyshade was successfully set up.

 You can also see the following line: